platformbuilds/alertsprocessor/ARCHITECTURE.md

 The OpenTelemetry Alert Processor architecture represents a paradigm shift in observability alerting, moving from query-based evaluation to stream processing while maintaining full compatibility with existing Prometheus-based workflows.
 By leveraging TSDB for distributed state management and implementing comprehensive deduplication and storm prevention mechanisms, this design provides a production-ready, scalable, and efficient alerting solution that unifies metrics, logs, and traces alerting within a single pipeline.

-The architecture's support for multiple data formats, multi-tenancy, and various high-availability modes ensures it can adapt to diverse operational requirements while maintaining simplicity and reliability.
+The architecture's support for multiple data formats and various high-availability modes ensures it can adapt to diverse operational requirements while maintaining simplicity and reliability.
 This positions the OpenTelemetry Alert Processor as a next-generation alerting solution for modern cloud-native environments.